vardecab/content-diet/README.md

 ## Release History

+v4
+- When summary is ready, upload it to Notion so it's accessible on mobile.

 v3
 - Just look at the newest entries in each feed since the last time script was run.